 Of course, the fact that this mini-revival is based on temporary stimulus measures (the car scrappage scheme will run out of money before the end of the year and VAT will be increased back to 17.5 per cent in January), highlights the still fragile nature of the economic recovery and sends a message to policy-makers.
 It is one thing to hope that demand in the economy will be strong enough to allow output to continue to recover throughout 2010 without the support of such measures; it would be altogether riskier to go further and take demand out the economy through significant tax increases or public spending cuts, or by reversing the quantitative easing policy of the Bank of England.

 Data used in the graph is available here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.